ericman314/UnitMath/README.md

-# Unitmath
+# UnitMath
-Unitmath is a JavaScript library for unit conversion and arithmetic.
+UnitMath is a JavaScript library for unit conversion and arithmetic.

 ## Install